gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/adding-webhooks-to-aws-codecommit-gij-cloud.md

 &nbsp;

-## Configure the Repository Trigger
+## How to configure the CodeCommit repository trigger

 1. Open your CodeCommit repository in the AWS web portal.